-Timrod taught at Orange Grove for only a short while – around a year and a half – but his time in Mars Bluff was transformative.
+Timrod taught at Orange Grove for only a short while – about a year and a half – but his time in Mars Bluff was transformative.
 During his residence at Orange Grove, he met his future wife, Kate, sister of George Goodwin.
 Timrod was also diagnosed with tuberculosis, the same disease from which his father had died in 1838.
-A poet who had submitted his work to literary magazines for much of his adult life, Timrod published his first volume of poetry in 1860 and began gaining recognition for his talent.
+A poet who had submitted work to literary magazines for much of his adult life, Timrod published his first volume of poetry in 1860 and began gaining recognition for his talent.

 Controversy over the location of the Timrod Schoolhouse arose in July of 2012 when the local United Daughters of the Confederacy voted to donate the building to the Florence County Museum.
-Due to lack of funds, the UDC had been unable to restore the building since it was damaged in 1989 by Hurricane Hugo, nor was the group able to protect it from vandals.
+Due to a lack of funding, the UDC had been unable to restore the building after it was damaged in 1989 by Hurricane Hugo, nor was the group able to protect it from vandals.
 The museum planned to move the schoolhouse to its grounds and restore it as an educational exhibit.

 However, the museum’s plan met with opposition from many members of the Timrod Park Neighborhood Association, who claimed that moving it would compromise their neighborhood’s identity and threaten the building’s historical value.
 In October 2012, the Florence Design and Review Board voted not to relocate the building to the museum grounds.
 The museum retains ownership of the building, and Florence County will allocate $20,000 towards restoring and protecting the historic structure.